Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 Medical Group (MDG)

-Each Group is led by a Colonel.
+Each Group is typically led by a Colonel.

-• 50–300 Airmen
+Typical size: 50–300 Airmen

-• Led by a Lieutenant Colonel
+Led by a Lieutenant Colonel

-• Focused on one core mission
+Squadrons focus on one core function.

 Flying Squadrons